jithendray/jithendray.github.io/_posts/2024-10-22-endeavouros.md.md

 ---
 layout: post
-title: EndeavourOS
+title: EndeavourOS is amazing!
 description: I've been using EndeavourOS as my daily driver for about a year now, and I absolutely love it.
-Effortless installation process is effortless, and great community support.
+I want to write about how I found EndeavourOS, why I decided to move to it, and what’s keeping me here for so long.
 Let's dive deep?
 tags:
   - linux
 ---